 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Mott Community College Department of Public Safety: Sworn Police Officer (1st, 2nd, or 3rd shift) Closing Date: December 31, 2023
+Mott Community College Department of Public Safety: Licensed Police Officer - School Resource Officer Closing Date: January 31, 2024

 - Ensure the safety and security of the campus visitors and facilities by patrolling the campus in order to observe the conduct and activities that take place on the premises.

-- Provide information and general assistance to the students, faculty, staff, and other visitors of the College by being visible, approachable and available.
-In this regard, the licensed/sworn police officer serves in a public relations capacity.
+- Provide information and general assistance to the students, faculty, staff, and other visitors of the college by being visible, approachable and available.
+In this regard, the School Resource Officer/Sworn Police Officer serves in a public relations capacity.

-- Conduct preliminary investigations and, following appropriate procedures, document and report the outcome of the investigations.
+- Conduct preliminary investigations following appropriate procedures.
+Document and report the outcome of the investigations.

-- Must possess current Michigan Commission on Law Enforcement Standards (MCOLES) license or be licensable.
+- Must possess current Michigan Commission on Law Enforcement Standards (MCOLES) licensing or be licensable prior to job posting deadline.

 - Must maintain a valid Michigan driver?s license and have a good driving record for the past five years.
-A good driving record must be maintained while employed as a Licensed/Sworn Police Officer.
+A good driving record must be maintained while employed as a School Resource Officer/Sworn Police Officer.

 - Must maintain State of Michigan mandated firearms qualification.